 What types of financial aid do you offer?

 All students admitted into the program, whether international or U.S. residents, receive a full tuition scholarship.
-Additional fellowships and stipends are available for some students.

 Tuition is waived?